SCOPE OF THIS CHAPTER

 - Assessments and related decisions for adoption support services;

-- Placing children for adoption, including Parental Responsibility and contact issues (see Placement for Adoption Procedure);
+- Placing children for adoption, including Parental Responsibility and family time issues (see Placement for Adoption Procedure);

 - The carrying out by the local authority of its duties in respect of

 - A proposed placement of a child with prospective adopters;

 - Adoptive placements and reviews;